-- When the recommended heavy weight papers are run as recommended, with the correct tray, mode, orientation and curl, feeding performance is good but should not be expected to equal that of 24 lb (90 g/m2) Color Xpressions paper. - Image quality on the recommended papers is good, but should not be expected to equal image quality on 24 lb (90 g/m2) Color Xpressions paper.
+- When the recommended heavy weight papers are run as recommended, with the correct tray, mode, orientation and curl, feeding performance is good but should not be expected to equal that of 24 lb (90 g/m) Color Xpressions paper. - Image quality on the recommended papers is good, but should not be expected to equal image quality on 24 lb (90 g/m) Color Xpressions paper.
 Image quality degradation is more likely to occur as paper weight increases.
 The rough formation of heavy papers increases the likelihood of mottle (light patches) with some images.
 Mottle is more likely to occur on images with uniform halftone areas.
-As humidity increases, mottle usually increases. - Dry ink coverage/saturation on electronic originals should be adjusted through various settings in application software and/ or the Digital Front End (DFE)/Raster Image Processor (RIP) to optimize the output quality.
-Higher dry ink coverage can result in poorly fused prints.
-In some cases, customers might need to set copy quality to a lower density level.
-The DFE/RIP color calibration procedure should be performed regularly for color intense print jobs.
+As humidity increases, mottle usually increases.